mainmatter/playbook/src/development-process/README.md

 - Be clear: don't be ambiguous but clearly address issues or modifications that need to be revisited and changed again
-- Be positive: while the review's main purpose is to identify mistakes or bad patterns that are not caught by CI, reviews are also a good opportunity to give feedback on changes that are particularly good
+- Be positive: while the review's main purpose is to identify mistakes or bad patterns that are not caught by CI, reviews are also a great opportunity to give feedback on particularly good changes.
 - Be helpful: if a pull request contains a particular change you don't think should be merged, give the author some guidance by introducing an alternative to the change that does not come with the same drawbacks